pypeaday/pype.dev/pages/faith/reflecting-on-romans-7--7-13.md

 have every bit of faith that he will continue that goodness, and thankfully conviction this morning and week to take small steps towards a more devoted life to the meditation of God's law.

+---

+## Round 3

+Today the Bible Project app brought me to Isaiah 61 which coincides with this extended reflection quite well as it's one of the places we get the image and phrase of "setting the captives free" which is a Biblical theme I see Paul leaning on at the end of Romans 7.

+!!! note "Isaiah 61"

+    1 The Spirit of the Lord Yahweh is upon me, because Yahweh has anointed me,  he has sent me to bring good news to the oppressed,  to bind up the brokenhearted,  to proclaim release to the captives and liberation to those who are bound,
+    2 to proclaim the year of Yahweh’s favor,  and our God’s day of vengeance,  to comfort all those in mourning, 3 to give for those in mourning in Zion,  to give them a head wrap instead of ashes,  the oil of joy instead of mourning,  a garment of praise instead of a faint spirit.
+And they will be called oaks of righteousness,  the planting of Yahweh, to show his glory.

+    4 And they shall build the ancient ruins,  they shall erect the former deserted places.
+And they shall restore the devastated cities,  the deserted places of many generations.
+    5 And strangers shall stand
+    and feed your flocks,  and foreigners shall be your farmers and vinedressers.
+    6 But you shall be called the priests of Yahweh,  you will be called servers of our God.
+You shall eat the wealth of the nations,  and you shall boast in their riches.
+    7 Instead of your shame, a double portion,  and instead of insult, they will rejoice over their portion.
+Therefore they will take a double portion in their land;  they shall possess everlasting joy.
+    8 For I, Yahweh, love justice,  hate robbery and injustice,  and I will faithfully give
+    their reward,  and I will make an everlasting covenant with them.
+    9 And their
+    descendants will be known among the nations,  and their offspring in the midst of the peoples.
+All those who see them shall recognize them,  that they are descendants whom Yahweh has blessed.

+    10 I will rejoice greatly in Yahweh;  my being shall shout in exultation in my God.
+For he has clothed me with garments of salvation,  he has covered me with the robe of righteousness,  as a bridegroom adorns himself with a head wrap like a priest,  and as a bride adorns herself with her jewelry.
+    11 For as the earth produces its sprout,  and as a garden makes its plants sprout,  so the Lord Yahweh will make righteousness sprout,  and praise before all the nations.

+!!! warning ""

+    This isn't a reflection or study of Isaiah 61 - just a few notes as they pertain to my reflection on Romans 7 and 8 and the posture I have towards sin in my life

+This is a messianic prophecy delivered to the people of God in captivity to spur the remnant of the faithful to continue hoping in the promises of Yahweh.

+Israel was in captivity more or less as discipline for violating God's word pretty regularly...
+Consistent with my reflection so far - has "sin become sin beyond measure" to me yet?
+No, just as it wasn't for Israel, and God allowed His people to be enslaved multiple times as they turned to foreign gods... is callousness to sin any different than turning to a foreign god?
+No, it's exactly what it is.

+But thankfully the over-arching story is about Yahweh's faithfulness to His people, and this prophecy is for those who exercise faithfulness to Yahweh.... that's the crux of my reflection on Romans 7, how can I claim the promises of God if sin is so present in my life?
+I think the answer is that it's only through the awakening of the Spirit that I can genuinely question my loyalty to Yahweh and also acknowledge his loyalty to the Promise He brought me into.
+By God's grace I'm just a guy who the Lord has grace on, and I pray through daily meditation my will becomes so conformed to the will of Jesus that I can faithfully say "sin has become beyond sin to me"